 Under the primary purpose standard, the privilege protects in-house lawyers’ communications involving business and legal advice if the primary purpose of the communication is to obtain or give legal advice.
 See United States v.
 ChevronTexaco Corp., 1996 WL 264769 (N.D.
 Cal.
 May 30, 1996).

-The “because-of” standard requires a lesser burden of proof, demanding that in-house lawyers simply show that the putatively privileged communication was prepared because of legal issues.
+The “because-of” standard requires a lesser burden of proof, demanding that in-house lawyers simply show that he or she prepared the putatively privileged communication because of legal issues.
 The primary purpose standard requires a higher burden of proof, focusing on whether each communication was for the primary purpose of rendering legal advice.